eXpandFramework/DevExpress.PackageContent/Readme.md

 # About
-This repository contains files that you may find useful when DevExpress is not install and you need to download the DevExpress assemblies used to build your solution.

-Using the published powershell functions you can answer the question in which DevExpress nuget package can I find this assembly.
+Using the published powershell functions and this repo content:
+1. You can answer question in which DevExpress nuget package can I find my solution assemblies.
+2. Providing a packagesource for the DevExpress assemblies you can download and flatten all in a folder.
+3. Update your projects references HintPath for the DevExpress assemblies.
+4. Build the solution with success without having to install DevExpress.

 ## How to consume the csv files
 For example let's assume we look which packages are related to `Xpo` for the `18.2.4` version.